tianjialiu/GOFER/README.md

 # GOFER
 GOFER: GOES-Observed Fire Event Representation

 The GOFER algorithm uses geostationary satellite observations of active fires from GOES-East and GOES-West to map the hourly progression of large wildfires (over 50,000 acres or 202 sq. km).
 GOES observes North and South America with a spatial resolution of 2 km at the equator and at a frequency of 10-15 minutes for the full disk view.
 Along with the fire perimeter, we derive the active fire lines and fire spread rates.
-We tested the GOFER algorithm on a set of 28 wildfires in California from 2019-2021 and produced three versions of the dataset: GOFER-Combined, GOFER-East, and GOFER-West.
+We tested the GOFER algorithm on a set of 28 wildfires in California from 2019-2021 and produced three versions of the product: GOFER-Combined, GOFER-East, and GOFER-West.
 GOFER-Combined uses both GOES-East and GOES-West observations, while GOFER-East and GOFER-West use only GOES-East and only GOES-West observations, respectively.
 We find that GOFER performs reasonably well compared to final perimeters from California's Fire and Resource Assessment Program (FRAP) and 12-hourly perimeters from the Fire Event Data Suite (FEDS), derived from 375-m active fire observations.
-See our [GOFER Database Visualization](https://globalfires.earthengine.app/view/gofer) app on Earth Engine Apps for an overview of the dataset, alongside other datasets, such as FEDS and FRAP perimeters and 30-m burn severity from Monitoring Trends in Burn Severity (MTBS).
-The dataset of 28 large wildfires in California from 2019-2021 is available on [Zenodo](https://doi.org/10.5281/zenodo.8327264).
+See our [GOFER Product Visualization](https://globalfires.earthengine.app/view/gofer) app on Earth Engine Apps for an overview of the product, alongside other products and datasets, such as FEDS and FRAP perimeters and 30-m burn severity from Monitoring Trends in Burn Severity (MTBS).
+The product of 28 large wildfires in California from 2019-2021 is available on [Zenodo](https://doi.org/10.5281/zenodo.8327264).

 ![banner image](https://github.com/tianjialiu/GOFER/blob/main/docs/imgs/GOFER.png)